ahmadelbaba/HealthyHearts/README.md

 ### **Supervised Learning**

 In this case supervised Machine Learning is a great method in helping us predict heart disease outcomes solely based on numerous factors in our data set.
 The variables provided could influence the result of someone either having heart disease or not.
 It will also uncover any weaknesses and strengths in our data relative to our assessment by training and testing the model in different simulations.
+In order to do so we must split the data into training and testing sets.
 We will attempt to find out whether certain variables have a stronger effect on the outcome than others.
 But more specifically if the attributes you cannot control show any true accuracy in heart disease prediction.

 The team will use Scikit-learn library for various different tools such as Logistic Regression and Random Forest Classifiers.
 As well as utilizing the imblearn library for Oversampling and Undersampling where needed.